LIBRARY ACCESS FAQ

 To learn about reproducing images from the library or Musuem collection, see Image Permissions.

-A. MoMA library Manhattan: Yes, via the MoMAWifi wireless network.
+A. Yes, via the MoMAWifi wireless network.
 In addition, Internet-accessible computers are available in the reading room.
-At the Manhattan library, two loaner laptops are available for individual use.
+Two loaner laptops and two iPads are available for individual use.

 A. Sticky notes leave an adhesive residue, causing long-term damage to paper.
 Use plain paper bookmarks, available in the reading rooms.

-A. Cell phones may be used in the Cullman and QNS building lobbies only.
-Cell phones must be silenced and may not be used on the 6th floor, including in reading rooms, hallways, offices, or bathrooms.
+A. Cell phones may be used in the Cullman lobby only.
+Cell phones must be silenced and may not be used on the sixth floor, including in reading rooms, hallways, offices, or bathrooms.

 A. Due to the number of queries we receive, it’s not possible for us to copy and send file contents.
 Instead, please consult the file at the library.
 For Artist File contents, a microfiche version (completed 1986) may be available through your local library, interlibrary loan, or from the publisher, Chadwyck-Healey.

 A. No. In-depth questions must be explored by the researcher. library staff can suggest approaches and sources and can often answer basic reference questions.
 Reference questions concern readily-available facts (such as artist birth and death dates or Museum collection catalog checks).

 A. The library welcomes suggestions for additions to its collection.
 All gifts and recommendations are evaluated in accordance with the library’s collection development policy, available upon request.
 In brief, the library collects comprehensively in modern and contemporary art (including painting, sculpture, drawing, prints, photography, architecture, film and media, design, performance, and emerging art forms).
 The library collects published material in all media (print, audio, video, digital).